Not all disabilities are visible.

 The sunflower lanyard scheme was started at Gatwick in 2016 and has been adopted at other airports including Heathrow.
 Some airlines, such as Virgin Atlantic, also offer support for people who require extra assistance.

 Supermarkets have also begun putting signs on their accessible facilities that highlight, ‘Not all disabilities are visible.’
 This initiative was kick-started by a young person, Grace Warnock, who had Crohn's disease.
 Grace wanted to help others be more aware and understanding of people who had hidden disabilities or invisible illnesses, by introducing these updated and inclusive signs.
-(Read more here)
+You can find more out about the 'Not Every Disability is Visible' campaign here.

 In 2018, it was announced that the Blue Badge scheme for parking within the UK will begin accepting applications from people with hidden disabilities.
 Previously, Blue Badges were only available to those with physical disabilities.
-This change will allow people who have hidden disabilities to also park in disabled bays.
+This change allows people who have hidden disabilities to also park in disabled bays.

 Neurological problems are among the many conditions that can cause a hidden disability.
 This week, we are raising awareness about the 1 in 6 people within the UK who are affected by a neurological problem.